aloshdenny/mygpt/README.md

 An easily-trained baby GPT that can stand in for the real thing.
 Based on Andrej Karpathy's makemore, but set up to mimic a llama-cpp server.

 The main points of differentiation are:
- - my version is token-based (tiktoken)
+ - my version is token-based (I use tiktoken for english and sentencepiece for malayalam)
  - code to load up multiple text files as a training set
  - extra inference parameters, such as top_k, and the supression of tokens which you do not want to see (ie glitch tokens or annoyingly repeated tokens).

 So you can train the default tiny 15M parameter model, and use that in your projects instead of ChatGPT.

 This is not production-ready; it's a toy implementation for educational purposes.